Chiropractor professionDoctor of Chiropractic (DC)

 The profession believes in using natural and conservative methods of health care, without the use of drugs or surgery.

 Chiropractors treat people with muscle and bone problems, such as neck pain, low back pain, osteoarthritis, and spinal disk conditions.

-Today, most practicing chiropractors mix spinal adjustments with other therapies, such as physical rehabilitation and exercise recommendations, mechanical or electrical therapies, andhot or cold treatments.
+Today, most practicing chiropractors mix spinal adjustments with other therapies.
+These may include physical rehabilitation and exercise recommendations, mechanical or electrical therapies, and hot or cold treatments.

 Chiropractors take a medical history in the same way as other health care providers.
-They then examine patients, looking at:
+They then do an exam to look at:

 - Muscle strength versus weakness

 - Posture in different positions

 - Spinal range of motion